-Okay, now for real I want y’all to chime in and give us your thoughts here… What would you do in this case?
+Okay, now for real I want y’all to chime in and give us your thoughts here on this wish thing… What would you do in this case?
 Speak up and say something?
 Bring/make a gift instead?
-Budget your gifts into 3 equal parts which add up to the cost of 1 normal wedding gift in the end? ;)
+Budget your gifts into 3 equal parts which add up to the cost of 1 normal wedding gift in the end? 😉

 Share your views below and let’s hook up our friend here… I’m going to get the popcorn.